 I am about to share with you some options for families without a fully equipped science lab.
 These are particularly helpful when trying to fulfill a lab requirement for biology or chemistry.
 But know that lab options exist for lots of other sciences, too.

 Some families choose to co-op science labs.
 When homeschool parents gather together, they have more impact and power than teaching labs alone.
 Supplies can be purchased at a discount, or shared if there aren’t enough to go around (i.e., tweezers and microscopes).
 Parents skilled in lab procedures can do the teaching, and others can help with supervision and clean-up.
 Co-ops are a cost effective way to teach labs, and are successful in many areas around the country.
 (What’s a co-op?)

 Another option is the lab intensive.
 When a regularly scheduled lab isn’t available, sometimes cramming an entire year’s worth of labs into one weekend can fill that need.
 Companies catering specifically to this need are offering lab camps (sometimes called “intensives”) from coast to coast.
-Landry Academy is one, but there are plenty of others as well.
-Ask your friends what they’re using, and consider an intensive weekend of labs versus conducting labs on a weekly basis.
+(See Landry Academy as an example.)

 One of my favorite options for labs at home is the virtual lab.
 Click the links throughout this blog as you read, to see examples of some of the free virtual labs that are available.